livestocx-ng/animaff-marketplace/README.md

-# livestocx-marketplace
+# animaff-marketplace

-Web application for the Livestocx marketplace built with next.js
+Web application for the Animaff marketplace built with next.js

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).